Kitware/ParaView/Documentation/dev/build.md

 #### Capability settings

-These settings control capabitities of the build.
+These settings control capabilities of the build.
 These begin with the prefix `PARAVIEW_USE_`.
 The common variables to modify include:

   * `PARAVIEW_USE_QT` (default `ON`): Builds the `paraview` GUI application.